Heads up Foodies… Taste of Auckland is here!

 Little Bird Organics

-One of my favourite clean-eating eateries in Auckland, who are selling their raw, vegan, gluten and dairy free sweet treats at Taste, as well as their food products – my favourites are their macaroons and their most recent release, Good Cookies!
+One of my favourite clean-eating eateries is in Auckland.
+They are selling their raw, vegan, gluten and dairy free sweet treats at Taste.
+They also offer their food products.
+My favourites are their macaroons and their most recent release, Good Cookies!

 Festival Special: Buy 2 products, get 1 product free